In the Earth: Critical response

 Clarisse Loughrey of The Independent gave the film a score of 3/5 stars, writing: "In the Earth is a horror film with razor-sharp teeth, even if the relative flimsiness behind that facade betrays its spur-of-the-moment inception."
 Robbie Collin of The Daily Telegraph gave the film a score of 5/5 stars, describing it as "an outrageously entertaining film that feels utterly rooted in the bleak era in which it was made."
 Barry Hertz of The Globe and Mail wrote: "While I hope to never, ever watch In the Earth again, I must admit to admiring parts of it, too", and praised the film's use of dark humour.
 Matt Zoller Seitz of RogerEbert.com gave the film a score of 3/4 stars, writing: "Even though some sections feel rushed and it falls apart at the end, every part of it is memorable."

 Michael O'Sullivan of The Washington Post was more critical of the film, giving it a score of 1.5/4 stars.
 He wrote that the film's setting "reads more like a peaceful suburban park than the “hostile environment” of the forest primeval it’s described as", and added: "the film has nothing interesting to say about pandemics."
 Randy Myers of The Mercury News gave the film a score of 2/4 stars, writing: "While it lacks the thematic punch of [Ben Wheatley's] High Rise, Earth deserves points for originality, but grows wobbly by its end."
 Kevin Maher of The Times gave the film a score of 2/5 stars, describing it as ending with "a prolonged blast of rapid-fire psychedelia that seemed like an outrageous narrative cop out."

-Dread Corps, a UK based horror website, also gave In the Earth a more critical review with a rating of 43/100, stating that "In the Earth fails to leave a lasting impression and fails to reach its full potential, particularly from such a talented director and cast".
+Dread Corps, a UK-based horror website, also gave In the Earth a more critical review with a rating of 43/100, stating: "In the Earth fails to leave a lasting impression and fails to reach its full potential, particularly from such a talented director and cast".